 "Crafts can help replace negative or stressful thoughts with positive or creative ones," explains Hare.
 "When we learn to let go of our inner perfectionist and embrace the sheer joy of our own artistry, without judging it or comparing, we have tapped into a treasured path that allows the worries of the day to fade into the background."

 Crafting and mindfulness activities are available to patients and their loved ones as part of Sharp Chula Vista's Integrative and Complementary Medicine Program.
-Sharp Chula Vista's Volunteer Program also provides individuals with the opportunity to be involved in crafts, including the hospital's Art Cart program, knitting, music therapy and more.
+Sharp Chula Vista's Volunteer Program also provides individuals with the opportunity to be involved in crafts, including the hospital's Art Cart program, knitting, music for healing and more.

 At Sharp Memorial Hospital, Sharp Mary Birch Hospital for Women & Newborns, Sharp Mesa Vista Hospital and Sharp McDonald Center, trained music and expressive arts therapists work with patients to reduce pain and fear through Sharp's Arts for Healing program, at the bedside or in small groups.